Kang and Kodos: Development

 Traditionally, Kang and Kodos appeared in every single Treehouse of Horror episode as a part of a story's plotline or as cameos.
 They almost did not make the cut in "Treehouse of Horror VIII", but David X. Cohen managed to persuade the producers to keep the scene.
-Kang however didn't appear in Treehouse of Horror XXI.
+Kang, however, did not appear in "Treehouse of Horror XXI".
 Kang and Kodos were originally going to make regular appearances in the show.
 One idea was only Homer would be able to see them and everyone else thinking Homer is crazy when he talked about the aliens.
-However the concept was "too far out", leading to characters only featured in the "Treehouse of Horror" specials.
-In some appearances, Kang and Kodos will laugh hysterically for several seconds.
-This was suggested by Sam Simon.
-During production, the episodes would often be too short; so to make more time, their laughter was lengthened.
+However, the concept was "too far out", leading to characters only featured in the "Treehouse of Horror" specials.
+In some appearances, Kang and Kodos will laugh hysterically for several seconds; this was suggested by Sam Simon.
+During production, the episodes would often be too short; therefore, to make more time, their laughter was lengthened.

+The gender and sexuality of the Kang and Kodos has been portrayed in different ways throughout the series.
+They are typically depicted as male, but Kodos was identified as Kang's sister in the eighth-season episode "Treehouse of Horror VII", and they were identified as a lesbian couple in the 26th-season episode "Simpsorama".
+Producer Al Jean has described their gender as intentionally vague, with the show sometimes implying that they were androgynous.
+After the episode "Simpsorama", Jean confirmed that "they're a gay female couple" and that they "seemed to be married".

 Kodos' gender has come into debate from fans.
 In "Treehouse of Horror VII", Kang introduces Kodos with "This is my sister Kodos".
 The line was pitched by George Meyer and was even somewhat followed in later episodes as the writers tried to make Kang the more dominant of the two.
 In previous and subsequent episodes, Kodos has been referred to as a male.
 In The Simpsons: Tapped Out video game, Kodos, but not Kang, is sent on a mission that only female characters are allowed to complete.
 In the Futurama crossover episode "Simpsorama", Kang and Kodos, referred to as "the Johnsons", visit recurring Futurama characters Lrrr and Ndnd for dinner in the 31st century, and both identify themselves as female.
 In an interview after the episode aired, producer Al Jean confirmed that Kang and Kodos Johnson are "a gay female couple in their species".
+In the epilogue of "Treehouse of Horror XXXIII", Kodos is referred to with male pronouns which is presumably an error.